rhowe/aoc/README.md

 This is somewhere to record my attempts at [Advent of Code](https://www.adventofcode.com).

+# 2025

+2025 was going to be the year of rego.
+It pretty much went the same way as 2024.

+# 2024

+2024 was going to be the year of CUE.
+I pretty much gave up immediately.

+# 2023

+2023 I had a go with Z80 assembly.
+Hey, at least it executed quickly.

 # 2022

 2022 has also started with jsonnet, but we'll see if it stays that way.